spenceralbrecht/views-to-downloads/README.md

 - Customer email collection enabled
 - Automatic tax handling (optional)

+### Email Parameter Handling
+The application automatically appends the logged-in user's email to all Stripe payment links to ensure consistency between the Google authentication email and the Stripe customer email.
+This is implemented through:

+1. **Email Parameter Appending**:
+   - All payment links have `?prefilled_email=user@example.com` or `&prefilled_email=user@example.com` appended
+   - The `appendEmailToLink` function in `config/stripe.ts` handles this logic
+   - Email is properly encoded using `encodeURIComponent` to handle special characters

+2. **Implementation Locations**:
+   - `getStripeConfig(email)` function accepts an optional email parameter
+   - All components that use Stripe links pass the user's email:
+     - PricingModal component: Uses direct session access for reliability
+     - UpgradeModal component: Uses the useUser hook
+     - ContentLimitGuard component: Uses the useUser hook
+     - Dashboard page: Uses session.user.email
+     - Sidebar billing link: Uses the user prop passed from the parent

+3. **Benefits**:
+   - Ensures the Stripe customer email matches the logged-in user's email
+   - Improves user experience by pre-filling the email field
+   - Reduces errors in customer identification and webhook processing
+   - Simplifies matching Stripe customers to application users

+4. **Implementation Details**:
+   - The email parameter is added as `prefilled_email` in the URL
+   - The function handles both URLs with existing query parameters and those without
+   - Error handling ensures the original link is returned if there's an issue with email appending
+   - Debug logging helps troubleshoot any issues with email parameter appending

 ### Subscription Flow
 1. **User Initiates Subscription**
    - Clicks payment link for desired plan